-Sitges is the representation of the true Mediterranean village.
-No less than 17 beaches can be found along the Sitges’ coastline, creating an appeal that hasn’t gone unnoticed by more than 9,000 foreigners that make up more than 30% of the permanent population of Sitges, mostly coming from Scandinavia, the UK and Netherlands.
+Sitges is the representation of the true Mediterranean village, with at least 17 beaches along its coastline.
+Its appeal that hasn’t gone unnoticed by more than 9,000 foreigners that make up more than 30% of its permanent population.

-Besides its Mediterranean appeal of sunny days, beaches and good gastronomy, Sitges is famous also for hosting several festivities all year long: The Sitges Film Festival a huge event that takes place every October since 1967.
+Apart from the sunny days, beaches and good gastronomy, this town is famous also for hosting several festivities all year long: The Sitges Film Festival a huge event that takes place every October since 1967.

-Metro and Train: Take the Metro on Line 3 or 5 to Sants Station, then change to RENFE train directly to Sitges.
+Metro: Take Line 3 or 5 to Sants Station, then change to RENFE train directly to Sitges.

 Bus: Monbus Bus Company.
 Bus stop at Ronda Universitat 33.